Skip to main content

 Admin_Client-Network-Settings.png

-The sections for the admin and client UIs allow you to configure the ports to access each and the interfaces they listen on.
+The admin and client UIs sections allow you to configure the ports to access each and the interfaces they listen on.
 You can change these settings with one of the three options beneath Interface and IP Address.

-The Client Web Server section has the option to use the same IP address and port as the Admin Web UI.
-If chosen, it inherits the port, interface and IP address, defined for the Admin Web UI.
-If you choose to use a different IP address or port, you will see additional configuration options.
+The Client Web Server section can use the same IP address and port as the Admin Web UI.
+If chosen, it inherits the port, interface, and IP address defined for the Admin Web UI.
+You will see additional configuration options if you choose to use a different IP address or port.

-If you select Use a different IP address or port then additional fields displays for configuration.
+If you select Use a different IP address or port, then additional fields display for configuration.

 admin-and-client-settings.png